yahoo/ycb/README.md

 When you create a YCB instance, YCB will parse each section of your configuration and create a map of lookup keys to the dimension settings.

-Lookup keys are a string that contains an ordered, comma-separated list of dimension values.
+Lookup keys are a string that contains an ordered, `/`-separated list of dimension values.
 In this case, there are only two dimensions: `environment` and `device`. `environment` is the first in the dimension list, so it has precedence over `device`.